User Community Service Desk Downloads

 1

-Number of threads that will be used to load entities in delta load operations.
+Number of threads that are used to load entities in delta load operations.

 nme.delta.parallel.threshold